Libensemble/libensemble/docs/data_structures/sim_specs.rst

 Simulation Specs
 ================

 Used to specify the simulation function, its inputs and outputs, and user data.

-Can be constructed and passed to libEnsemble as a Python class (with automatic input validation) or a simple dictionary.
+Can be constructed and passed to libEnsemble as a Python class or a dictionary.
+When provided as a Python class, all data is validated immediately on instantiation.
+When provided as a dictionary, all data is validated upon passing into :meth:`libE()<libensemble.libE.libE>`.

 As a Python class: